 - Who is eligible for Invisalign treatment on their bottom or top teeth only?

 - How much does single arch treatment cost?

 - Are there any risks to just straightening one arch?

-We want to make sure that you have all the information you need to make an informed decision on your orthodontic care.
+We want to make sure that you have all the information you need to make an informed decision on your orthodontics care.
 So, if you are interested in straightening just your top or bottom teeth and want to know if Invisalign treatment is right for you, keep reading.

 Table of contents